Ave-Mari/Ave-Mari/README.md

+**✨ Hi, I'm glad to see you here! ✨**
-✨ Hi, my name is Mari, I am frontend developer from Moscow.
+My name is Mari, I am frontend developer from Moscow.